watchdog02/watchdog02/README.md

 - 👋 Hi, I’m @watchdog02
 - 👀 I’m interested in data analysis and data science
-- 🌱 I’m currently learning python and SQL
+- 🌱 I’m currently learning machine learning in python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...